 - Witness the Sahara Desert, with views that take your breath away

-- Experience minute patches of greenery deep in the desert, magnets for migrating and resident birds
+- Experience small patches of greenery deep in the desert, magnets for migrating and resident birds

 - Traverse the desert dunes in 4x4 vehicles